AlexxIT/go2rtc/README.md

 - HomeKit device can be paired with only one ecosystem.
 So, if you have paired it to an iPhone (Apple Home) - you can't pair it with Home Assistant or go2rtc.
 Or if you have paired it to go2rtc - you can't pair it with iPhone
 - HomeKit device should be in same network with working [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) between device and go2rtc

-go2rtc support import paired HomeKit devices from [Home Assistant](#source-hass).
-So you can use HomeKit camera with Hass and go2rtc simultaneously.
-If you using Hass, I recommend pairing devices with it, it will give you more options.
+go2rtc support import paired HomeKit devices from [Home Assistant](#source-home-assistant).
+So you can use HomeKit camera with Home Assistant and go2rtc simultaneously.
+If you using Home Assistant, I recommend pairing devices with it, it will give you more options.

 You can pair device with go2rtc on the HomeKit page.
 If you can't see your devices - reload the page.
 Also try reboot your HomeKit device (power off).
 If you still can't see it - you have a problems with mDNS.